AAMC Diversity and Inclusion Initiatives

 As an advocate of coordinated school health programming, AMLE provides resources to schools and communities in their efforts to develop healthy, productive, and ethical citizens.

-Association of American Medical Colleges (AAMC)/ Council of Academic Societies (CAS)
+Association of American Medical Colleges (AAMC)/ Council of Faculty and Academic Societies (CFAS)

 Association of American Medical Colleges (AAMC) Minorities in Medicine

 The AAMC is committed to increasing the number of underrepresented minorities in medical education.
 This site provides information related to minority medical student preparation, the medical education pipeline, and financial aid opportunities.